roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  From the crate of toys and gadgets the guys had brought along, she rounded up a bottle of baby oil, two bottles of lube, a thick 8-inch dildo, a butt plug, a slender chain, a red leather collar, a pocket knife and a pair of handcuffs, setting all of the items on the table next to the u-shaped cushions near the back of the boat.

  She kept looking around, making sure none of the guys had woken up and kept her eyes peeled for early morning risers along the dock.
 She could see people walking on the beach already in the distance, but no one close enough to see her.
 Her nipples were hard, no doubt due in part to the pleasantly cool morning air.
-Report_Story #2